ros-simulation/gazebo_ros_pkgs/README.md

 ============================

-This is a collection of ROS packages for integrating the `ros_control` controller architecture with the Gazebo simualtor.
+This is a collection of ROS packages for integrating the `ros_control` controller architecture with the [Gazebo](gazebosim.org) simulator.